HaarigerHarald/android-youtubeExtractor/README.md

 1. Some resolutions are only available separated in two files, one for audio and one for video.
 We need to merge them after the download is completed.
 There is a great Java library for doing this with mp4 files: [mp4parser](https://github.com/sannies/mp4parser)

-1. Some media players aren't able to read the dash container of the m4a Audio files.
+1. Some media players aren't able to read the dash container of the m4a audio files.
 This is also fixable via the library mentioned above.

 To download, "Share" a video from the YouTube App or from your browser: [youtubeDownloader.apk](https://github.com/HaarigerHarald/android-youtubeExtractor/releases/latest)